richbinrich/zmk-config-4x4/README.md

 #Step 3.
 Install ZMK and Create Repo.
 OMG Im going nuts....
 After about 4 or 5 days of not understanding zmk I did manage to create this repo and it actually compiled to produce an output.
 - First build flashed, no good.
+- Tried changing a board to nice_nano_v2 in build.yaml.
+NO improvement (guess anyway.)
+-